stevepolitodesign/rails-ajax-examples/README.md

 # Notes

-To see notes that specifically pertain to the examples, run the following command.
+To see notes that specifically pertain to the examples, run the following commands.

+1. `rails notes -a="NOTE COMMENT"` or `rails notes -a="NOTE AUTHOR"`

+To see all notes, run the following command.

-1. `rails notes -a=NOTE`
+1. `rails notes -a="NOTE"`

 # Tests

 Because the application is testing AJAX, you'll need to have [Selenium Driver](https://github.com/teamcapybara/capybara#selenium) installed.

 1. `rspec`

 # Specs